-Alt-azimuth is just a complicated way of saying that your telescope moves up and down and from side to side.
+ing that your telescope moves up and down and from side to side.
 Other telescopes may be mounted in different ways.

-- Slightly loosen both of the star-shaped altitude control knobs (5) and altitude rod lock knob(11).
-Loosening these knobs allow you to move the telescope up and down. - Slightly loosen the horizontal lock knob (6).
-Loosening this lock allows the telescope to be moved from side to side. - Once an object is found, re-tighten the control knobs.
-You can then use the slow motion control (16) to make smooth and precise movements as you can follow (or "track") an object vertically as it moves in the eyepiece.
+- To move the telescope in the horizontal direction (azimuth), slightly loosen the horizontal lock knob (5).
+Loosening this lock allows the telescope to be moved from side to side. - To move the telescope in the vertical direction (altitude), use the pan handle on the rear of the mount to make coarse adjustments.
+Note the vertical direction does

+- not have a locking knob and can be moved at any time. - 3.
+Once an object is found, re-tighten the horizontal lock knob (5).
+You can then rotate the slow motion controls (11 & 12) to make smooth and precise movements and follow (or "track") an object horizontally and vertically as it moves in the eyepiece.